TheRealCaleb116/PinballProject/docs/index.markdown

 # Pinball Game - Caleb Wiebolt

 Below is the writeup for my pinball game.
 It was created in Unity for my Animation and Planning in Games class.
-All the graded features that I attempeted can be found below
+All the graded features that I attempeted can be found below.
+To look at the source code or a pre built executable click the button below.

+<a href="{{ site.github.repository_url }}" class="btn btn-dark">Go to the Code</a>